 Yesterday, I published first impressions on the first episodes from 3 new shows.
 Here’s a look at 2 more recent premieres, plus a followup to the Fear Street trilogy.

 Wellington Paranormal This mockumentary comes from the creative duo Taika Waititi & Jermaine Clement, who also produced the movie and TV series What We Do in the Shadows (my reviews of the TV show and the movie).
 This follows a team of essentially clueless cops as they investigate supernatural phenomenon like demonic possession, werewolves and UFOs.
 The humor comes for their deadpan delivery and clueless reactions to the absurd situations.
 The underplayed style is sometimes amusing, while at other times just silly.
-(BTW, What We Do returns for it’s 3rd season on FX on 9/2) 3 out of 5 stars (3 / 5)
+(BTW, What We Do returns for it’s 3rd season on FX on 9/2) (3 / 5)

 The CW link